US Fulbright Logo

 Selected ETAs must complete 60 hours of an online TEFL fundamentals course prior to starting the program unless they can verify having completed comparable training previously.

-Facilities in most Nepalese schools are extremely limited, especially so in schools where ETAs are placed; therefore, applicants must demonstrate flexibility, resourcefulness, a willingness to accept challenges, and, where necessary, recalibrate expectations.
+Facilities in most of Nepal's schools are extremely limited.
+Applicants must demonstrate flexibility, resourcefulness, a willingness to accept challenges, and, where necessary, recalibrate their expectations.

 Eligibility